nibrahim/hr_management/README.md

    Place the "names.csv" file in the same directory as the script.

-   VCards will be generated and saved in a directory named "v_cards."
+   VCards will be generated and saved in a directory named "vcard"

 The generated VCards include the following information: